DestinE-Climate-DT/one_pass/README.md

 ```
 In any platform without interent connection, we have provided installation instructions using Docker in the documentation.

-### Documentation
+## Documentation

-All the information on how to install, configure and run the One_Pass package is given the documentation.
-To access the documentation you must clone the repo (see above), make sure you've activated the `env_opa` environment and
+All the information on how to install, configure and run the one_pass package is given the documentation, found in the docs folder.
+Here you will find both a pdf version and the source code to build the online documentation.

+ To build the online version of the documentation you must clone the repo (see above), make sure you've activated the `env_opa` environment and

 ```
 cd docs/source